xbz0n/xbz0n.github.io/posts/virtualprotect_dep_bypass_guide.md

 ## Prerequisites

-- Windows 7/10 with WinDbg or Immunity Debugger with Mona.py
+- Windows 7/10 (32-bit) with WinDbg or Immunity Debugger with Mona.py.
+(This guide focuses on the 32-bit architecture).
-- VulnServer running on a Windows VM
+- VulnServer running on a Windows VM (ensure it's the 32-bit version).
 - Python 3 for exploit development
-- Basic understanding of buffer overflows
+- Basic understanding of vanilla buffer overflows

 ## 1. Understanding the Vulnerability